Vaccinations and Medications during Service

 - VA continues to evaluate the health effects of Gulf War vaccinations, including anthrax and botulinum toxoid.

-- Pyridostigmine bromide (PB) is a pre-treatment drug taken by Service members during the 1990-1991 Gulf War to protect against nerve agent attacks.
+- Pyridostigmine bromide (PB) is a pre-treatment drug taken by Servicemembers during Operations Desert Shield and Desert Storm to protect against nerve agent attacks.

-- Mefloquine (brand name: Lariam®) is a drug given to military personnel to protect against malaria, an infectious disease transmitted by mosquitoes.
+- Mefloquine (Lariam®) is a drug given to Servicemembers to protect against malaria, an infectious disease transmitted by mosquitoes.

 - Anthrax vaccine is a series of six shots to protect against the infectious, bacterial disease anthrax, which has been used in biological warfare.
-Learn more from the Department of Defense (DoD).
+Learn more from the Defense Health Agency.

 - Smallpox vaccine prevents smallpox, a deadly, viral disease.
-Because there is concern that smallpox could be used as a biological weapon, members of the military are vaccinated against it.
+Because there is concern that smallpox could be used as a biological weapon, Servicemembers are vaccinated against it.
 Learn more from Medline Plus.